-Franchising has become a well-respected system of expanding an existing business, or starting a business with the benefit of an existing brand reputation and a management system.
+Franchising has become a well-respected business model of expanding an existing company, or starting a business with the benefit of an existing brand reputation and a management system.

-Whether you’re considering buying a franchise opportunity or you’d like sell franchises for your own business, it’s important to have an experienced commercial lawyer on your side to provide you with advice, and to draft or review the necessary documentation including the franchise agreement and the franchise code of conduct.
+Whether you're considering buying a franchise opportunity or you'd like sell franchises for your own business, it's important to have an experienced commercial lawyer on your side to provide you with advice in potential legal issues, and to draft or review the necessary documentation including the franchise agreement and the franchise Code of conduct.
+The Franchising Code of Conduct was created to assist the ongoing relationship between the franchisee and franchisor.

 Selling a Franchise